-Are you looking to own a Bearded Collie?
+Are you looking to own a bearded collie?
 Before you decide, here's a brief background about this smart and active dog breed.

-G.O Willison is credited for creating the breed for the show ring post-World War II in 1944.
+G.O.
+Willison is credited for creating the breed for the show ring post-World War II in 1944.
 She formed the Bearded Collie Club in Britain in 1955.
 The breed gained recognition in 1959 when the Kennel Club granted rights to show for Challenge Certificates and Championships.
-However, it was only in 1989 when the Bearded Collie rose to popularity when it won Best in Show at Crufts Dog Show.
+However, it was only in 1989 when the bearded collie rose to popularity when it won Best in Show at Crufts Dog Show.

 Don't forget other grooming needs such as oral hygiene and nail care.
 Teeth should be brushed two to three times a week, even daily, to prevent gum disease and bad breath.
 Nails should be trimmed to avoid overgrowth and to keep them in good condition.
-Ears should be checked for any signs of infection such as redness and must be cleaned regularly.
+Ears should be checked for any signs of infection, such as redness, and must be cleaned regularly.

-The cost to buy high-quality dog food is around £40 - £60 a month.
-While veterinary costs which include health checks, initial vaccinations, boosters and neutering will quickly add up to £1,000 a year.
-On top of all this, you would need to factor in the necessary dog supplies and equipment such as collars, leashes, beds, and bowls which may cost you around £200.
+A Bearded Collie puppy will cost you anywhere from £400 to £500.
+Expect to pay a little bit more for a well-bred pedigree puppy from a KC-registered breeder.
+On top of the purchase price, you need to factor in the necessary dog supplies and equipment such as collars, leashes, beds, and bowls which may cost you around £200.

 Are you sure the Bearded Collie is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Still not sure if a Bearded Collie is for you?
+Still not sure if a bearded collie is for you?
 Take our quick Pet Finder for other suggested breeds that may be suitable to your personality and lifestyle.